|Nutrition Facts (per serving)|

 Veal piccata is such a simple dish, which might be why it's such a classic comfort food—because where's the comfort in toiling away in the kitchen all night?

-But its simplicity belies a complex and wonderful blend of flavors and textures: the tangy lemon, briny capers and a rich, buttery pan sauce that lovingly envelopes the golden brown veal cutlets like a warm blanket.
-A favorite way to serve it is with fluffy mashed potatoes, so it's like a blanket and a featherbed.
+But its simplicity belies a complex and wonderful blend of flavors and textures: the tangy lemon, briny capers, and a rich, buttery pan sauce that lovingly envelops the golden brown veal cutlets like a warm blanket.
+A favorite way to serve veal piccata is with fluffy mashed potatoes, so it's like a blanket and a featherbed.
 Veal goes well with rice and pasta, too, and vegetables such as green beans, mushrooms, and carrots.

 Veal cutlets usually come from the rump, and they're sliced about 1/4 inch thick.
-After pounding, they're more like 1/8 inch, which means they cook quickly.
-That's what allows us to cook it in a very hot pan.
-By the time the outside is perfectly golden brown, it's fully cooked.
+They're more like 1/8 inch after pounding, which means they cook quickly in a very hot pan.
+By the time the outside is perfectly golden brown, they're fully cooked.

 Veal piccata derives its name from Italian, and the culinary term means "to be pounded flat."
 You can ask your butcher to flatten the cutlets for you, but you'll be missing all the fun.
 Just place them between two sheets of wax paper or plastic wrap and pound gently with a meat mallet (the flat side, if you please) or some other flat, heavy object.
 The bottom of a skillet is perfect.